Dharneesh-24577001/coding_assignments/README.md

 ## Q1:Selecting lines from stdin (Python Code + Linux Command)

-This project involves a script that efficiently filters gene data from a large compressed file based on a list of selected IDs.
+This assignment involves a script that efficiently filters gene data from a large compressed file based on a list of selected IDs.
 The script leverages bash and a Python program to identify and output lines containing specific gene identifiers, using a pipeline that helps with large datasets.

 ## Overview